dagatsoin/clientside-prediction/README.md

 Then the state is recomputed with the data sent by the server, and both server and client will be now in sync.

+### Mixing HPB and LPB
+Ping difference is a huge issue in code network.
+Our rule to reach a concensus is called "Han shot first".
+Its main principle is to declare winner the one who was the fastest to respond to the new step.
+The system measure the time between a new step and the moment when the player performs an action.
+As such, we handle relative time, not absolute time.
+Example: Han and Greedo has a different ping.
+They received a new step (where they need to shot each other).
+Han reveived the step 500ms after Greedo.
+Han shot Greedo 30ms after receiving the step.
+Greedo shot Han 100ms after receiving the step.
+The server will simply compare who was the fatest to respond to the new step.

 ### Messages types

 The client can receive 3 types of message: